-11.1 That the Executive note the progress in delivery of strategic projects.
+11.1 That members note the progress in delivery of strategic projects.

 Is this a key decision?

-Do the exempt information categories apply?

-No

-Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?

-How many appendices does None the report contain?

-List of Background Papers: None

-Lead Officer:Robert Baxter, Interim Chief Finance Officer Telephone (01522) 873361
+No Do the exempt information categories apply?
+No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
+No How many appendices does the report contain?
+None List of Background Papers: None Lead Officer: Robert Baxter, Interim Chief Finance Officer Telephone (01522) 873361